git-pull/website/mentoring/faq.rst

      programmer".

      If it's a startup, **you may have more experience than your own founder**.
-     That's a disaster waiting to happen, and you'll always lose that one.
+     That's a disaster waiting to happen.
+You'll always lose that one.

      You're going to be stuck on the ride of some bigheaded loudmouth, who wouldn't even hire themself if they had the chance to.